-The fellowship is to support graduate (preferably doctoral) students or those with a recently completed doctorate, to conduct research in Canadian legal history, for one year.
+The fellowship of at least $17,000 is to support graduate students or those with a recently completed doctorate, to conduct research in Canadian legal history, for one year.
+Preference will be given to doctoral students who are close to completing their programme.
 Scholars working on any topic in the field of Canadian legal history are eligible.
-Applicants should be in a graduate programme at an Ontario University or, if they have a completed doctorate, be affiliated with an Ontario University.
+Applicants should be enrolled in a graduate programme at an Ontario University or, if they have a completed doctorate, be affiliated with an Ontario university.

 Previous Winners of the McMurtry Fellowship

 - 2023 – Kenneth Grad is a P.H.D. candidate at York University.
 His legal-historical

 study is the prosecutions of Holocaust deniers Ernst Zündel and James Keegstra in the 1980’s and their appeals to the Supreme Court of Canada in the early 1990’s.

 - 2023 – Melanie Ng is a P.H.D. candidate at the University of Toronto.
 Her research is on Chinese migration, immigration regulations, and law.

 - 2022 – Daniel Rohde is an SJD student at Harvard Law School.
 His research examines the legal history of the Bank of Canada, 1933-1967.

 - 2022– Honourable Mention – Erin Gallagher-Cohoon is a P.H.D. student in the history department at Queen’s University. her research examines Canadian histories of queer parenting and queer family formations in the twentieth century.

 - 2021 – Tyler Wentzell is an SJD student at the University of Toronto Faculty of Law.
 His work examines the legal history of Canada’s use of the military